-[\$3-160-34 Contributions by limited liability companies. (a) A limited liability company (LLC), as used in this section, means a business entity that is recognized as a limited liability company under the laws of the state in which it is established.
+\$3-160-35 Contributions by limited partnerships, limited liability partnerships, or limited liability limited partnerships. (a) "Limited partnership, limited liability partnership, or limited liability limited partnership", as used in this section, means business entities that are recognized as such under the laws of the state in which they are established.